CS682-S18/projects/project2.md

 }
 ```

 **REQUEST** - A message with type REQUEST is the initial message that will begin a new download operation.
 You will need to get the IP and port of the requester from the `DatagramPacket` and set up internal state to keep track of the in-progress download.
 The reply to this message will be the first data packet.
-No fields other than type will be relevant for this message.
+No fields other than `type` will be relevant for this message.

-**ACK** - A message with type ACK will acknowledge a correctly received data packet using the seq_no field.
+**ACK** - A message with type ACK will acknowledge a correctly received data packet using the `seq_no` field.
 You will need to get the IP and port of the requester from the packet; update the sending window for that download as appropriate; and possibly send additional data packets.

-**DATA** - A message with type DATA is a new data packet with sequence number seq_no.
-If this is the last data packet is_last will be true.
-As described below, if the seq_no is the expected sequence number the data will be saved and an ACK will be sent in reply.
+**DATA** - A message with type DATA is a new data packet with sequence number `seq_no`.
+If this is the last data packet `is_last` will be `true`.
+As described below, if the `seq_no` is the expected sequence number the `data` will be saved and an ACK will be sent in reply.
 If the data is out of order it will be discarded.

 ### Data Format and Framing